AdamDemirel/adamdemirel.com/content/happiness.md

 ![Climax](/images/happiness/climax.png)

 In summary of everything above, we've concluded that **a happy life can be evaluated by how much pleasure and pain it contains, due to them being the only intrinsic values.
 The more pleasure and the less pain, the better the life.
 Those pleasures/pains can be physical or psychological.
-And pleasures/pains differ in their intensity, duration, certainty, repeatability, and purity.** This means that to model how to improve happiness, we need to know out how best to maximise pleasure and minimise pain.
+And pleasures/pains differ in their intensity, duration, certainty, repeatability, and purity.** This means that to model how to improve happiness, we need to know how best to maximise pleasure and minimise pain.

 The pattern that unfolded from studying the greeks is that there are four principle ways of categorising research methodologies for improving happiness, and behaviors for doing so:
 1. Minimising pleasures